xakur/soppusite/_posts/2023-03-01-why-you-should-not-compare-yourself-to-others.md

 Having someone to look up to can be healthy, when your figure of admiration acts as a motivating force for you to strive harder and achieve more.
 They serve as your role model as you would like to become as spectacular as them.
 This is vastly different from jealousy.

-## Why it is Pointless to Compare Yourself to Others
+## Why You Should Not Compare Yourself to Others

 <div class="imgtext-container" style="margin-top: 40px; margin-bottom:40px;">
   <div><img src="https://images.pexels.com/photos/6289065/pexels-photo-6289065.jpeg" style="width: 2000px; max-height:100%"></div>